 Checks given in payment of fees and charges are accepted subject to final payment.
-If the bank on which the check is drawn does not honor the demand for payment and returns the check unpaid, the student will be assessed the handling charge of \$30.
-The university has the right, but not the obligation, to redeposit any returned check without notice.
-Any returned check not paid within 10 days will be referred to the District Attorney's Office for collection at the student's expense.
+If the bank on which the check is drawn does not honor the demand for payment and returns the check unpaid, the student will be assessed a handling charge of \$30.
+The university has the right but not the obligation to redeposit any returned check without notice.

 Stop-payment and account-closed checks will be processed as returned items and subject to the same fees and collection costs.
-A stop payment placed on a check does not constitute withdrawal from courses.
+A stop-payment placed on a check does not constitute withdrawal from courses.
 Official withdrawal must be made through the Office of the Registrar.